jaxa/space_ros_turtlebot3_demo/README.md

 #### Setting Up the PC Environment

-Configure the ROS environment on the PC using the following command:
+Configure the ROS environment on the PC:

 ```
 $ echo 'export ROS_DOMAIN_ID=30 #TURTLEBOT3' >> ~/.bashrc